A YANG Data Model and RADIUS Extension for Policy-Based Network Access Control

 considered as recommendations.
 Readers should be aware that MAC-

-based ACLs can be bypassed by flushing out the MAC address.
+based ACLs can be bypassed by clearing the MAC address.
 Other

 implications related to the change of MAC addresses are discussed in